 From colorful fishing villages to organic farms, the Venetian lagoon is filled with must-see islands that are worth a day trip from Venice.

 It’s not easy to leave a gorgeous city like Venice behind – even for a day trip.
-But the surrounding lagoon is filled with fascinating islands and hidden gems that are well worth exploring.
+But the surrounding lagoon is filled with fascinating islands that are well worth exploring.

 Here’s my list of Venice islands that you shouldn’t miss:

 Burano is a tiny fishing village famous for its colorful homes and its tradition of delicate lace making.

 The rows of houses in every shade of the rainbow are a photographer’s dream.
 Wander down the canals to admire this kaleidoscope.
 And explore the quaint shops, historic churches and tempting seafood restaurants that dot the island.

 Insider tip: Burano’s yellow s-shaped cookies called Essi make a great treat between sightseeing.

 Historians say Burano’s houses were painted bright to guide fishermen through the foggy lagoon on their way home.
 Others claim the different colors helped the fishermen (after they’ve had one too many) find their own house.

 Stop at the Venice Lace Museum to explore the island’s tradition of lace making.
 The exhibits tells the story from the origins of the craft in the 16th century to the Burano Lace School.

 And don’t miss the local fish restaurants and their hearty dishes made with the local catch.